 You deserve the same level of treatment as any other patient, and the fact you’re on workers’ compensation shouldn’t affect that.
 If you believe your medical clinic is treating you unfairly, an L&I attorney can help you hold that medical practice accountable and get the treatment you deserve.

-If you’re not already working with an attorney, you should contact an L&I specialist as soon as possible when time loss benefits are missed.
+If you’re not already working with an L&I attorney, you should contact an L&I specialist as soon as possible when time-loss benefits are missed.
 It’s relatively easy to rectify, and you should receive back pay for missed payments, but it takes time and understanding to navigate the process.

-It’s always advantageous to partner with an L&I attorney, but it’s essential to do so when a PPD settlement is on the line.
-More importantly, it’s critical that you work with an experienced L&I attorney who has successfully helped clients obtain a PPD settlement.
+It’s always advantageous to partner with an L&I attorney, but it’s essential to do so when a PPD award is on the line.
+More importantly, it’s critical that you work with an experienced L&I attorney who has successfully helped clients obtain a PPD award.

-Everybody knows that hiring an attorney can help you to maximize your financial settlement.
+Everybody knows that hiring an L&I attorney can help you to maximize your financial settlement.
 But if you talk to a compassionate attorney, you’ll hear another, possibly more important value proposition: we can make the process easier and shoulder the stress so that you can focus on healing and recovery.
-Sure, money is essential, but it’s hard to put a price on peace of mind when you’re in the hospital or facing a long road to recovery.

 Frequently Asked Questions